EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 * Now custom product tab and row data/headers only get exported via 'Tools > Export > Products'

 = 1.4 - July 29th, 2015 =
-* Enhancement: Added the 'YIKES Custom Product Tabs for WooCommerce ' data to the standard WooCommerce export file, so custom tab data can be transferred between sites smoothly.
+* Enhancement: Added the 'Custom Product Tabs for WooCommerce ' data to the standard WooCommerce export file, so custom tab data can be transferred between sites smoothly.

 = 1.3 - July 21st, 2015 =
 * Enhancement: Enabled WYSIWYG editor on tab content containers (enables shortcode and content to pass through the_content() filter)